Skip to main content

 The request must also comply with the principles of subsidiarity and proportionality, elaborating on the necessity of the request and the reason for proposing the selected assets to be attached.

-The jurisdiction and competency for attachment orders within the Netherlands are directed by the Dutch Code of Civil Procedure (DCCP).
-Crucial aspects include:
+The jurisdiction and competency for attachment orders in the Netherlands depend on the type of assets to be attached.
+The Dutch Code of Civil Procedure (DCCP) sets out the following rules:

 1. Geographic Location: For immovable property, the competency is determined by the geographic location of the property.